 Prevention of Bird Strikes

-Preventing birds from gathering in flocks at airports is one of the highest safety considerations of all airport operators because they pose a very real danger to the aircraft taking off and landing on the runways.
+Scaringbirds.com offer a range of airport bird scaring devices for the Prevention of birds gathering in flocks at airports.
+This is one of the highest safety considerations of all airport operators because they pose a very real danger to the aircraft taking off and landing on the runways.

 Why birds are a problem for airports and planes